TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 06:58:06 EDT 2023

 Rainer Erich (Eric) Scheichelbauer was born in Vienna and designs typefaces, works for other type designers, teaches type design and typography at a graphic art school, gives type design workshops, writes articles for a design magazine, writes Python scripts, translates Dutch books on typography into German and writes the Glyphsapp.com blog and the Glyphs handbook.
 Eric recently completed both a philosophy and a Dutch studies degree at the University of Vienna.
 He shares his time between Vienna and Rotterdam.

-At ATypI 2013 in Amsterdam, he has two presentations.
-In the first one, he talks about the Mongolian and Balinese scripts, and showcases the first opentype Balinese typeface.
-His second talk deals with the modern type design work flow (joint presentation with Georg Seifert).
+At ATypI 2013 in Amsterdam, he had two presentations.
+In the first one, he talked about the Mongolian and Balinese scripts, and showcased the first opentype Balinese typeface.
+His second talk dealt with the modern type design work flow (joint presentation with Georg Seifert).

 Commercial Khmer font producer.
 Salika Ltd is located in Tokyo.
 Their Khmer fonts are named Khm-1 through Khm-4.
 They also have fonts for Bengali, Burmese, Chinese, Latin, Hindi, Japanese, Korean, Mongolian, Nepali, Cyrillic, Tamil, Thai and Vietnamese.
 [Google] [More] ⦿